-To help you plan your next, or first trip to Singapore, here’s my review of the AMOY Hotel.
+To help you plan your next, or first trip to Singapore, here’s my review of AMOY.
 It may just be the perfect place for you!

-Okay, so where is the AMOY Hotel and is it in the area I want to stay in?
+Okay, so where is the AMOY and is it in the area I want to stay in?
 Here’s the thing, Singapore is a pretty small island and almost everything you want to see as a visitor is near each other or a short MRT (train) ride away.
 If you need tips on how to get around Singapore, read this guide.

 AMOY is located in the Central Business District (CBD) of Singapore.
 If that conjures up images of a boring, desolate area with towering skyscrapers and no fun to be had, you’re dead wrong.
 Singapore’s CBD is basically just a whole bunch of huge, very-impressive buildings mixed in with all the cool, fun places you want to visit.

-From the AMOY you can easily walk to Chinatown, Raffles Place, Collyer Quay, Boat Quay and the Marina.
+From AMOY you can easily walk to Chinatown, Raffles Place, Collyer Quay, Boat Quay and the Marina.
 We walked to all of these places and it was a great way to see the city and find cool things to look at and discover the best photography spots.
 If you’re a keen photographer, it’s very easy to wake up before dawn and get some amazing shots of the sunrise over the water at the Marina or capture stunning long-exposure night shots too.

 The Telok Ayer MRT Station is on the other side of the street to the Fuk Tak Chi Temple.
 So, all you have to do is walk out of the hotel doors and cross the road to find yourself on the MRT lines.
 From here, it’s a few easy stops to visit the Gardens by the Bay.
 You can also hail a cab very easily from outside the hotel and get wherever you need to go.
-A cab from the airport to the hotel should take around 25 minutes, but the hotel can arrange a private car to pick you up VIP-style and drop you to your hotel door, where the staff will be waiting to greet you.
+A cab from the airport to the hotel should take around 25 minutes, but the hotel can arrange a private car to pick you up VIP-style and drop you at your hotel door, where the staff will be waiting to greet you.